wso2/docs-is/en/docs/develop/android-sdk.md

     - You can pass either `true` or `false` for the `callUserInfo` parameter.
 If the `callUserInfo` value is `true`, then `userinfo request` will be made to WSO2 Identity Server after successful token exchange.
 Else, if the `callUserInfo` value is `false`, the SDK will not make any request to the `UserInfo Endpoint` after token flow.

-Once this is completed according to your own application, you can authenticate a user with WSO2 Identity Server.
+Once this has been completed according to your own application, you can authenticate a user with WSO2 Identity Server.

 ----

 ## Store authentication context

 After successful authentication, the `AuthenticationContext` object will be returned in the `Intent`.
-This `AuthenticationContext` Object is used to store all the context related to that authentication flow.
+This `AuthenticationContext` object is used to store all the context related to that authentication flow.

 Use a method similar to the following sample to store the authentication context.